theo-armour/theo-armour.testing/display-open-desk-rotational-stool/readme.md

 * Fully parameterized
 	* With real-time updates
-* Zoom and and rotate in 3D
+* Zoom, pan and rotate in 3D
 * View assembled and disassembled
 	* With tweening
 	* Reset components individually or collectively
 * Exploded view
 * Output to printable SVG file
 	* May be used to build scale models
+* Displays meta-data for each component clicked
+* Works reasonably well on a recent mobile device

 ### Road Map